TrialsNest

 Clinical trial recruitment software vs spreadsheets

-A direct comparison of clinical trial recruitment software and spreadsheets for teams managing patient inquiry, prescreening, coordinator follow-up, records readiness, scheduling, and sponsor reporting.
+A comparison of clinical trial recruitment software and spreadsheets for intake, coordinator queues, blockers, and sponsor updates.

 Clinical trial recruitment spreadsheets are familiar, but they rarely stay reliable when teams need status, owner, source, prescreen, records, scheduling, stale-lead review, and sponsor updates to move together.